samysweb/counterSharp-experiments/README.md

 ## Requirements & Installation
 All tools are packaged into a Dockerfile which makes any installation unnecessary.
 There is, however, the need for a running Docker installation including the `docker-compose` command.
-The Dockerfile build depends on the accessability of the following GitHub Repositories:
+The Dockerfile build depends on the accessibility of the following GitHub Repositories:
 - [CryptoMiniSat](https://github.com/msoos/cryptominisat)
 - [ApproxMC](https://github.com/meelgroup/approxmc)
 - [Ganak](https://github.com/meelgroup/ganak)
 - [Probab_Analyzer](https://github.com/aleksdimovski/probab_analyzer)
 - [counterSharp](https://github.com/samysweb/counterSharp)
+The Docker image is hosted at [Dockerhub](https://hub.docker.com/repository/docker/samweb/countersharp-experiments)

 The repository needs to be mountable by Docker and the `results` folder needs to be writbaly mountable by Docker